zepphub/bigsports-onepage-site/README.md

 ### Installing:

-- Clone this repo: `git clone https://github.com/johndavemanuel/bootstrap-gulp-starter-template.git`
+- Clone this repo: `git clone https://github.com/zepphub/bigsports-onepage-site`
-- Navigate into the repo directory: `cd bootstrap-gulp-starter-template`
+- Navigate into the repo directory: `cd bigsports-onepage-site`
 - Install all node packages: `npm install`
 - Run `gulp development`
 - Your site is now viewable at this URL: http://localhost:3000